Independent Expert Panel on MDMA and psilocybin

 An evaluation of the therapeutic value, benefits and risks of methylenedioxymethamphetamine (MDMA) and psilocybin for the treatment of mental, behavioural or developmental disorders.

-The Panel's report will be considered by the Advisory Committee of Medicines Scheduling (ACMS) at the 3 November 2021 meeting.
-The Delegate's final decision is anticipated to be published the first week of December 2021.
+The Panel's report was considered by the Advisory Committee of Medicines Scheduling (ACMS) at the 3 November 2021 meeting.
+The Delegate's final decision has now been published.

 Terms of Reference